rteoym-ibm/rteoym-ibm.github.io/_posts/2020-3-21-Seattle-AirBnB-Data-Exploration.md

 Cluster 7 has lots of reviews, can be instantly booked with moderate cancellation policy, and lower cleaning fees.

-Cluster 3 is the group of listings that has the highest mean rental price.
-Cluster 3 is very similar to Cluster 7 except that it has higher cleaning fees.
+Cluster 3 is all about the rental place - number of bedrooms, how many people it can accomodate, number of beds/bathrooms, and how many guests are included in the rental price.